 Ski jumping has grown from its roots in 19th-century Norway into a highly competitive and technically advanced global sport.

 A ski jumper’s goal is to soar the farthest distance they can after launching off a steep ramp.
-Some athletes can achieve speeds of 95 kilometres per hour or greater before launch, with the speed ski world record over 241 kph!
-In terms of distance, the average is 91 metres.
+Some athletes can achieve speeds of 95kph or greater before launch, with the speed ski world record over 241 kph!
+In terms of distance, the average is 91m.

-Aside from Kobayashi, who has dominated this sport?
-Here’s our list of the top five greatest ski jumpers (in no particular order) and what makes them stand out in the history of ski jumping.
+Aside from Kobayashi, who else do you need to know about?
+Here’s our list of the ski jumpers dominating the conversation and what makes them stand out in the history, present or future (or all three) of ski jumping.

 01